Skip to main content

 What to Pack

-SPF 50+ broad-spectrum sunscreen - UV index reaches 8 even on partly cloudy days near the equator
+SPF 50+ sunscreen - UV index of 8 means you'll burn in under 20 minutes during midday hours, even on cloudy days when you think you're protected

 Insider Knowledge